dmd-program/dmd-300-sp17/project-1.md

  8. **Bibliography**

 #### Formatting requirements:

 1. PDF document in US Letter size.
+2. **Filename:** `team-name.pdf`
-  2. Please see documentation resources for guidance.
+2. Please see [documentation resources](/documentation-resources.md) for guidance.
 3. Proofread and spellcheck

+#### Submission details:

+1. Upload the PDF document to the canvas assignment.
+Please name the

 ### Phase 6: Design sprint assessment